davejagoda/davejagoda.github.io/books/index.md

 Perkins, John (2004). *Confessions of an Economic Hit Man*.

 Reed, Touré F. (2020). *Toward Freedom: The Case Against Race Reductionism*.

+Reid, Anna (2024). *A Nasty Little War: The Western Intervention Into the Russian Civil War*.

 Reilly, Wilfred (2020). *Taboo: 10 Facts You Can't Talk About*.